PatrikEigenmann/Tone3/README.md

 find ./src -name "*.java" > sources.txt  && javac -d build @sources.txt
 ```

-toneTo simplify this step, you can:
+To simplify this step, you can:

 - Create a **compile.sh/compile.cmd** script and place the above command inside. (pre recorded compile scripts can be found in the scripts/ folder.)